How we built our Robotic Bubble Tea Station

 Throughout the show, several people had started to post onto Tiktok and Instagram.
 We posted our own video below.

-Looking back with all the knowledge I have now, it is safe to say that I could have navigated through the roadblocks and difficulties more smoothly, but the ‘wow factor' this robot had on the exhibition was immense.
+Looking back with all the knowledge I have now, it is safe to say that I could have navigated through the roadblocks and difficulties more smoothly.
+However, the ‘wow factor' this robot had on the exhibition was immense.
 There were times that a large crowd had congregated around the robot arm's enclosure and caused pedestrian traffic to stall.
 We were certainly the talk of the show and we are very proud of it.